Kyuu-Ji/htb-write-up/passage/write-up-passage.md

 ```

 This user changed the group _root_ to _sudo_ in the _51-ubuntu-admin.conf_ configuration.
-There exists a configuration file for **USBCreator**, which is used to convert create bootable USB devices.
+There exists a configuration file for **USBCreator**, which is used to create bootable USB devices.

 An [article from Palo Alto](https://unit42.paloaltonetworks.com/usbcreator-d-bus-privilege-escalation-in-ubuntu-desktop/) describes how this can be exploited to escalate privileges and read files that belong to root.